 2. The book of Hebrews contains an unsustainable hermeneutic

 The writer of Hebrews is said to employ a hermeneutic that allows for barely mentioned persons in the Bible to be deemed parent-less, immortal and without descent.
-This hermeneutic is not at all impugned by theologians who dispute Melchizedek’s divinity so based upon their silence anyone should be allowed to apply this hermeneutic to other parts of Scripture containing individuals that meet the same criteria.
+Since this hermeneutic is never impugned by theologians who dispute Melchizedek’s divinity (but rather embraced) then based upon their silence anyone should be allowed to apply the hermeneutic to other parts of Scripture containing individuals that meet the same criteria.
 For instance, in Mark 15:43 we are introduced to Joseph of Arimathea who is mentioned only one other time (John 19:38) in the Bible.
 Based upon the hermeneutic that was allegedly used in Hebrews 7:3, one could similarly conclude that Joseph of Arimathaea was parent-less, without beginning or end, and without descent.
 Yet, it’s expected that not even the staunchest of these compromising theologians would accept this conclusion.
 Therefore any dissent to one describing Joseph of Arimathea as parent-less and immortal demonstrates that the hermeneutic allowed in Hebrews 7:3 is unsustainable elsewhere.

 So we can clearly see that Scripture is revealing knowledge from the Holy Spirit and not irrationally presenting arguments that are solely based upon the silence of things not mentioned in Genesis 14 as cited excerpts from dissenting theologians would have us to believe.